Bhart97/Cloud-Data-Engineer-Project/module/part a/README.md

 ## Hello, World!

 In this module, you will explore the fundamentals of GitHub and the basics of scripting.
-It is encouraged to use the CLI (Command Line Interface - Git Bash) whenever possible such as for creating directories or files.
+It is encouraged to use the CLI (Command Line Interface - Git Bash) whenever possible, such as for creating directories or files.
 Becoming comfortable using command lines will yield more benefits in the field of cloud computing and data engineering.

 The majority of this module can be completed through Git Bash.
 Please refer to this [resource](https://learnxinyminutes.com/docs/bash/) for further technical assistance.

 **1. Getting Started**

 Login/create a [GitHub](https://docs.github.com/en/get-started/quickstart/hello-world) account.
-GitHub offers a cloud-based solution to version control and software development.
+GitHub offers a cloud-based solution for version control and software development.
 This service allows you to upload your project(s) to remote repositories as well as collaborate with others.

 Before you can start editing and saving the changes to your project, you will need to authenticate your local machine and associate it with your GitHub account.
 Open Git Bash and modify the following command which will create a [SSH key](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key) using the RSA algorithm:
 ```